Compare Business Insurance in New Zealand

 Statutory liability insurance covers unintentional breaches of regulations under various NZ acts including Health and Safety at Work Act, Resource Management Act, Building Act, Privacy Act, and employment legislation.
 It covers defense costs and fines (where insurable) for inadvertent regulatory violations.

 While deliberate breaches aren't covered, many regulatory breaches are inadvertent yet result in significant fines and defense costs.
-Statutory liability insurance typically costs $300-$800 annually and provides coverage of $250,000-$500,000, offering valuable protection for business owners navigating complex regulations.
+Statutory liability insurance is typically a cost-effective add-on and provides valuable protection for business owners navigating complex regulations — confirm available limits and premium with the insurer.

 Employers' Liability Insurance